 Angiocentric gliomas are rare superficial slow-growing brain tumours typically presenting in young patients with intractable partial epilepsy 1-6.
 They were first introduced in the 2007 (4th) edition of the WHO brain tumour classification, and are classified as WHO grade I tumours 1.

-For a general discussion of clinical presentation, epidemiology, treatment please refer to the article on low-grade astrocytomas.
+For a general discussion of clinical presentation, epidemiology, and treatment, please refer to the article on low-grade astrocytomas.

-Angiocentric gliomas are very rare tumour with relatively few reported cases.
-They usually affects children and young adults 1,6.
+Angiocentric gliomas are very rare tumours with relatively few reported cases.
+They usually affect children and young adults 1,6.
 No reported gender predilection has been reported 1.

-Seizures are often classical presentation: >95% of patients present with intractable seizures 3.
+Seizures are the classical presentation, with over 95% of patients presenting with intractable seizures 3.

 Angiocentric gliomas are designated as WHO grade I tumours 1-3.
 The exact aetiology of angiocentric gliomas remains unclear although some features are similar to ependymomas 1,6.
 In fact, sometimes, a distinct ependymoma component may co-exist 1.

 These tumours demonstrate a monomorphic population of elongated spindle-shaped bipolar cells with a strikingly perivascular orientation, somewhat reminiscent to perivascular pseudorosettes 1,6.
-Although tumour cells do extend into the surrounding parenchyma, a strong for perivascular spread is evident 6.
-Subpial growth, along the surface of the cortex, is also a prominent feature 1,6.
+Although tumour cells do extend into the surrounding parenchyma, a strong predilection for perivascular spread is evident 6.
+Subpial growth along the surface of the cortex is also a prominent feature 1,6.

 The immunophenotype shares some similarities to ependymomas 1.